远眺

 Feb 24, 2026 Next Tuesday, I’ll be giving a talk at our lovely junior number theory seminar.
 Hope I won’t mess up lol.

 Feb 17, 2026 I’ll be co-organizing with Lucie and Jenny the London Study Group on Number Theory summer 2026 at King’s.
-We’d like to work through Mazur’s classic Eisenstein ideal paper together as a celebration of 50th anniversary of its publication.
+We’d like to work through Mazur’s classic Eisenstein ideal paper together as a celebration of the 50th anniversary of its publication.

 Oct 12, 2025 Wearing a watch feels as if time has taken me hostage.